-I racked my brain for what scent and color to work with for this recipe, and I thought it would be fun play on the idea of a ‘raspberry ripple’ ice cream soap, so will be using raspberry fragrance oil.
+I racked my brain for what scent and color to work with for this recipe, and I thought it would be a fun play on the idea of a ‘raspberry ripple’ ice cream soap, so will be using raspberry fragrance oil.
 To get that cool ‘ripple’ effect, I’ll be using red mica as a raspberry coloring and titanium dioxide (optional) to make the white and pink colors pop.

 So let’s get on and make some amazing swirled soap!

-Note on the fragrance oil
+A note on the fragrance oil

 As this is a raspberry ripple soap, I have obviously made use of raspberry fragrance oil.
 However, I originally wanted to use vanilla as well to compliment.
-After a few experiments, I found that using the vanilla discoloured the soap too much for my liking.
+After a few experiments, I found that using the vanilla discolored the soap too much for my liking.

 There is a chemical in vanilla fragrance oil that can reek havoc on the light, pure color of your soap.
 If this isn’t a problem for you, then go ahead and use it at a 50/50 ratio.
 Otherwise, stick to just using 40 mls of raspberry.
 You can see in the image below the difference between using vanilla and omitting it.